theheking/babs-rna-seq-2024/practical_overview/Week2C_Writing_Scripts_workingwithdata.md

 Transferring Data Between your Local Machine and Katana (there and back again)
 ----------------------------------------------------------------------

-### Uploading Data to your Virtual Machine with rsync
+### Uploading Data to your Virtual Machine with scp

-`rsync` stands for ‘remote sync’, and is a widely used UNIX tool for moving files between computers.
-The simplest way to use `rsync` is to run it in your local terminal, and use it to copy a single file:
+`scp` stands for ‘secure copy’, and is a widely used UNIX tool for moving files between computers.
+The simplest way to use `scp` is to run it in your local terminal, and use it to copy a single file:

-    rsync <file I want to move> <where I want to move it>
+    scp <file I want to move> <where I want to move it>

-Note that you are always running `rsync` locally, but that _doesn’t_ mean that you can only move files from your local computer.
+Note that you are always running `scp` locally, but that _doesn’t_ mean that you can only move files from your local computer.
 To move a file from your local computer to Katana, the command would look like this:

-    $ rsync <local file> <katana login details>:"location"
+    $ scp <local file> <katana login details>:"location"

-e.g ***On my Mac computer**** rsync README.md zID@katana.restech.unsw.edu.au:"somewhere/nice/"
+e.g ***On my Mac computer**** scp README.md zID@katana.restech.unsw.edu.au:"somewhere/nice/"

 To move it back to your local computer, you re-order the `to` and `from` fields:

-    $ rsync <katana login details> <local file>:"location"
+    $ scp <katana login details> <local file>:"location"

-e.g ***On my Mac computer**** rsync zID@katana.restech.unsw.edu.au:"somewhere/nice/README.md" /somewhere/okay/
+e.g ***On my Mac computer**** scp zID@katana.restech.unsw.edu.au:"somewhere/nice/README.md" /somewhere/okay/

 **Tip:** If you are looking for another (or any really) text file in your home directory to use instead, try: